zk4/coge/README.md

 # coge

 Simple yet powerful code generator.
-Make use of your shell as possiable as coge can.
+Make use of existing tool as possiable as we can.

 Compare to hygen, yo.
 - yo is way too slow and complicated.